TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

     json.typeNum = 1
     # ...

+See :ref:`An example page type used for JSON data <page_examples_json>` about an example for the latter page.

 In the frontend, the original URLs that are generated will include the type and an id parameter (for the page id), example (for json and page id 22):